gmarty/DVD.js/README.md

 There are several reasons:

-* I am frustrated with the current VOD offer and I don't want to watch movies or TV series on my mobile if I already own the DVD.
+* I am frustrated with the current VOD offer and I don't want to buy movies or TV series to watch on my mobile if I already own the DVD.
 * I noticed I'm listening to my CD more often now that I'm using Google Play Music and am looking for a similar solution for my DVD.